TRAINING

 修 行 SHUGYO, SEVERE TRAINING

+A less common but equally important activity associated with traditional martial arts is 修行 shugyō.
+The term, shugyō, is composed of two Kanji (Chinese) characters.
+The first character, 修 shu, means to “study,” “cultivate,” or “master.”
+The second character, 行 ko/gyō, means to “do,” “proceed,” or “carry out.”
+When combined, these characters are normally translated as "training” or “ascetic practice.”
 In the traditional bujutsu, the term shugyō carries strong Buddhist associations that are rooted in China, where monastic practice and asceticism was referred to as shugyō and one who engaged in such practice, a shugyōsha.
 Buddhist shugyō is training done in pursuit of higher (deeper) levels of consciousness and the refinement of one’s physical, mental, and spiritual capabilities.
 Therefore, when its association with the Buddhist tradition is considered, the term shugyō implies a very demanding or severe training experience that profoundly affects the whole person.

-In the past, severe training was the proper tradition, but nowadays people tend to avoid it as much as possible.
-Sometimes being ruthless or withstanding brutality is part of the art of self protection.
-When your life is in danger and you are totally involved in survival, severe training can help you endure severe injuries and hardships.
-Easy training will not make it possible to protect yourself from attack and danger. |
+In the past, severe training was the proper way to prepare for a real attack, but nowadays people tend to avoid it as much as possible.
+Sometimes being fierce or withstanding violence is part of the art of self protection.
+When your life is in danger and you are totally involved in survival, severe training can help you endure hardship and injury.
+Easy training will not make it possible to protect yourself from danger or a real attack. |

 CONTACT US